invrs/paradiso/README.md

 # Paradiso

-An adapter-based way to write isomorphic applications.
+Adapter-based isomorphic applications.
 Change frameworks like what.

 ## Features

-Adapters for all pieces of your isomorphic stack (components, DOM rendering, and web servers).
+Adapters for all parts of your isomorphic stack (components, builds, rendering, web servers).

 Provides a default component style that aims to be more traditionally object-oriented and extendable.

+Build your own component and framework adapters that operate transparently.

 Support for `express`, `mithril`, and `react` out of the box.